-1.19 The parts of the Site to which the following proposals relate are illustrated in each case in Figure 8.9.
+1.19 The areas in and around the Site to which the following proposals relate are illustrated in each case in SEI Figure 8.9 of the SEI Report.

 Governance and Implementation

 - 1.20 Given the number of interested parties involved, and that this OREP proposes interventions over quite extensive areas, it is proposed that the final Restoration and Enhancement Plan is delivered by a Restoration and Enhancement Steering Group (RESG).
 Members of the group are likely to include: - the Applicant; - the landowner (or their agent/s); - a principal contractor (when appointed); - a restoration contractor (when appointed); and - various members of an appointed environmental consultant team. - 1.21 Other parties would be engaged or consulted with as required on specific interventions.